 This article will help you understand how to wire up a gfci plug.
 It is important to get the line and load correct to make it work properly.

 On the back of the gfci there is a line and a load.
 The terminals are marked clearly at line and load.
 Do not get these incorrect.
-The gfci will not work at all if you do.
+The gfci will not work at all if this is done.
+Generally all gfci outlets are clearly marked on the back as to what color wires go where.

 It is also marked hot and white wire.
 If you have a two wire feed inside of the box then you will simply follow the instructions connect the black to the hot wire and the white to the white neutral wire.